custom-dev-tools/.github/.github/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+> This code of conduct pertains to CustomDevTools open source software and
+> CustomDevTools proprietary software

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our